HorizenOfficial/HorizenAcademy/_i18n/en/_posts/horizen/expert/2028-01-03-sidechains.md

 Another modification to the original Ouroboros implementation regards the references to the mainchain included in the sidechain blocks.
 We will talk about this in the context of the Cross-Chain Transfer Protocol when introducing the concept of full referencing.

-### Liveness and Persistence
+#### Liveness and Persistence

 Garay, Kiayias & Leonardos say that the standard procedure of proving blockchain consensus protocol security requires demonstrating the ability of the protocol to satisfy two fundamental properties of a distributed ledger: liveness and persistence.

-> “**Persistence** states that once a transaction goes more than k blocks “deep” into the blockchain of one honest player, then it will be included in every honest player’s blockchain with overwhelming probability, and it will be assigned a permanent position in the ledger.” — Garay, Kiayias & Leonardos, 2014
+> “Persistence states that once a transaction goes more than k blocks “deep” into the blockchain of one honest player, then it will be included in every honest player’s blockchain with overwhelming probability, and it will be assigned a permanent position in the ledger.” — Garay, Kiayias & Leonardos, 2014

-Persistence is closely related to the property of **immutability**.
+Persistence is closely related to the property of immutability.

-> “[…]**Liveness** says that all transactions originating from honest account holders will eventually end up at a depth more than k blocks in an honest player’s blockchain, and hence the adversary cannot perform a selective denial of service attack against honest account holders.” — Garay, Kiayias & Leonardos, 2014
+> “[…]Liveness says that all transactions originating from honest account holders will eventually end up at a depth more than k blocks in an honest player’s blockchain, and hence the adversary cannot perform a selective denial of service attack against honest account holders.” — Garay, Kiayias & Leonardos, 2014

-This is closely related to the property of **censorship resistance**.
+This is closely related to the property of censorship resistance.

 (Note that this is a different k from the one describing the number of blocks per epoch.)

 Properties like liveness and persistence are proven under a set of assumptions such as an honest majority among participants.
 An exhaustive list of these assumptions and their definitions can be found in the original Ouroboros paper.

-### Enabling Different SCP’s
+#### Enabling Different SCP’s

 The motivation behind developing the SCP and CCT separately was to enable a variety of possible SCP’s.
 Although the following description of the Cross-Chain Transfer Protocol takes up on a few concepts of the adapted Ouroboros protocol described above, it can be combined with a number of other consensus mechanisms.
 Horizen is currently looking into a Block-DAG (Directed Acyclic Graph) structure.
 The interoperability between another POW sidechain or a Block-DAG mainchain and the CCT protocol will be subject to additional research.